mroonga/mroonga/doc/source/reference/server_variables.rst

 mroonga_log_level
 -----------------

-The output level of mroonga log file.
+The output level of Mroonga log file.
 The default value is ``NOTICE``.

 Here is the list of ``mroonga_log_level`` which you can use.